Transport

 - Roads can navigate more complex and uneven terrain.

-- Roads can handle steeper slopes, allowing access to mountainous regions like the Himalayas.
+- Roads can be laid over more complex and uneven terrain and can handle steeper slopes, enabling access to hilly and mountainous regions such as the Himalayas.

 - Road transport is cost-effective for transporting a few people and smaller quantities of goods over short distances.